fireproofsocks/dotenvy/README.md

 You control if and how existing system env vars are handled: usually they should take precedence over values defined in `.env` files, so the `System.get_env()` should be included as the final input supplied to `source/2`.

-Unlike other packages, `Dotenvy` has no opinions about the names or locations of your dotenv config files, you just need to pass their paths to `Dotenvy.source/2` or `Dotenvy.source!/2`.
+Unlike other packages, `Dotenvy` has no opinions about the names or locations of your `.env` files, you just need to pass their paths to `Dotenvy.source/2` or `Dotenvy.source!/2`.

 For a simple example, we can load a single file: